-Our board gains knowledge from outside directors and establishes a five-year mid-term business plan.
-Based on the plan, the board holds constructive discussions and determines matters stipulated by law or the articles of incorporation and important business management matters, in accordance with the board's regulations and agenda standards.
+Our board has gained knowledge from outside directors since the plan was established and established a long-term vision to reflect what our corporate group aims to achieve by 2037 and a five-year mid-term business plan as the first steps.
+In drafting these plans, we summarized the ten-year long-term vision we set in 2009 and the outcomes of three management plans we had implemented at that time.
+We held discussions on the mid- and long-term business environment and issues surrounding the logistics industry.
+By prioritizing our decisions, we have implemented them in each strategy of the management plan.
+Based on the plan, the board holds constructive discussions and determines matters stipulated by law, the articles of incorporation and important business management matters, in accordance with the board's regulations and agenda standards.